Bilevel Optimization and Heuristic Algorithms for Integrating Latent Demand into the Design of Large-Scale Transit Systems: Heuristic Algorithms and Design Properties

-When a design satisfies these two properties, it represents an equilibrium between the transit agency and the riders.
-The following proposition links the optimal solution $\mathbf{z}^*$ of ODMTS-DA and Properties \ref{property:reject} and \ref{property:adopt}.
+When a design satisfies these two properties, it represents an equilibrium between the transit agency and the latent riders.
+The following proposition links the optimal solution $\mathbf{z}^*$ of {\sc TN-DA} and Properties~\ref{property:reject}~and~\ref{property:adopt}.